 The Top 13 Tubescreamer Pedals and Clones

-Today, I am going to cover what I believe to be the top 13 Tube Screamer pedals and Tube Screamer clones I have tried.
-I have owned and tested the pedals in this list.
+Today, I am going to cover what I believe to be the top 15 Tube Screamer pedals and Tube Screamer clones I have tried.
+This was initially a Top 13 but I have added some new ones to the list!
+I have owned and tested the pedals on this list.
 If you search my YouTube channel, you’ll see many comparison videos of the pedals below.
 While I haven’t filmed every single one on the list, I have tried them.

 1. Maxon OD-820 Overdrive Pro

 The Maxon OD-820 Overdrive pedal is by far the best Tube Screamer I have ever played.
 It takes everything you love about the Maxon OD808 and makes it sound better.

 Maxon changed up the design with the OD-820.
 They made the physical size of the pedal larger and the controls are way easier to see and use.

 In terms of sound, the Maxon Overdrive OD-820 Overdrive Pro has a very transparent sound and also has more headroom in terms of volume and the overall body of sound.

 The OD-820 is built with the “Klon” in mind.
 It doesn’t sound like a Klon, but it does have more headroom and a much lower noise floor.
 This gives you a much richer and fuller sound than any of the other Tube Screamer on this list.
 This is made for pushing a Tube amplifier over the edge but it can be also used as a great rhythm pedal.

 Another interesting feature of this pedal is it has a “clean blend” gain control.
 If you have the gain control under 10 O’clock, it won’t add any gain into the circuit.
 This is a great thing because you can also run it as a straight up clean boost as well.